LyliAgave/VideoScan/README.md

 # VideoScan
-The official implementation of VideoScan+. which is a novel online video inference framework that achieves extremely reduced latency and memory usage.
+The official implementation of VideoScan+, which is a novel online video inference framework that achieves extremely reduced latency and memory usage.

 <!-- <p align="center">
     <img src="assets/logo.png" width="400"/>